 |Basic Unix Skills||17%|

-Detailed exam objectives are contained in the BSDA Certification Requirements document which is available in English.
+Detailed exam objectives are contained in the BSDA Certification Requirements document which is available in English and .
 A Command Reference mapping each of the BSDA commands to the four operating systems covered by the BSDA is also available as a separate download.

 The BSDA exam is paper-based and the question format is multiple choice or true and false.
 The range of psychometrically scaled scores is 200 to 700, and a scaled score of 500 or more is needed to pass the exam.
 The exam cost is $75 USD.

 The exam is hosted at IT conferences, user groups, employers, and educational institutions across the globe.
-Past and upcoming events can be viewed at the Events page.
+Upcoming events can be viewed at the Events page.
 If you are aware of an event in your geographic area which is not listed or would like to host an examination event, Contact Us with the details so the event can be arranged.

 You can help contribute to the development and maintenance of the BSDA exam by purchasing the DVD which contains the latest stable releases of the 4 BSDs, the exam objectives and command reference, as well as the Handbooks, Guides, and FAQs from the BSD projects.